-Starting a Neighborhood Watch Program is a great way to not only reduce crime, but to also build a sense of community.
-These programs teach members how to defend themselves against crime, how to identify suspicious activity, and build a greater connection between law enforcement and citizens.
+Starting a Neighborhood Watch Program is a great way reduce crime.
+Also it builds a sense of community.
+These programs teach members how to defend themselves against crime.
+How to identify suspicious activity, and build a greater connection between law enforcement and citizens.
 If you’re interested in stepping up and starting your own neighborhood program, follow these easy steps.

 1) Research.
 Visit National Neighborhood Watch (http://www.nnw.org/), a national organization that works closely with law enforcement agencies and provides resources to neighborhood watch groups.
 You will be able to register your neighborhood on this site and learn more about the process.
 Also, determine how large you want your network to be.
 Generally speaking, the larger the better.

 2) Build up support.
 Canvass door-to-door, set up block captains, or advertise in your local paper to find neighbors to join your network.
 Once you’ve built up support, hold an informational meeting with your local police department to give greater detail into what you hope to accomplish.

 3) Set up constant communication (like a monthly newsletter) and regular meetings.
 You’ll want to identify and discuss the biggest concerns and issues in the neighborhood and work on an agenda to combat them.
 Be sure to send meeting reminders and encourage attendance.